The singular, sweet surprise of pomegranate flavor swirled in rich dark chocolate. Sizes: 2oz, 3oz, 7oz, 21oz, 32oz

 Apple juice that has gone through deionization and has had most of its water, flavor, and color removed.
 Used as a sweetener.

 Pomegranate juice that has had part of its water removed.

 Apple juice that has had part of its water removed.

 Cranberry juice that has had part of its water removed.

 A natural ingredient found in lemon and orange rinds and often in ripe fruits.
 Pectin is a source of soluble fiber and it is often used as a thickener and stabilizer for jams, jellies and other foods.

 An ingredient naturally occurring in apples that has a smooth, tart taste.
 Used to enhance the flavor of food.

 Oil that is obtained from the seed of canola plants.
 Canola is also called rapeseed or field mustard.

-A fine powder that has a slight salty and alkaline taste.
-Often used in baking to help baked goods rise.
-More commonly known as baking soda.
+A fine powder that has a slightly salty taste.
+Often used to help baked goods rise.
+Also known as sodium bicarbonate.

 A form of citric acid.
 Often used as a flavoring agent and as a preservative to increase a product's shelf life.